MartaScardillo/MartaScardillo/README.md

-<h2 align="left">Hi🌸!
-My name is Marta and I'm a Full Stack Web Developer, from Italy</h2>
+<h2 align="left">Hi!
+My name is Marta and I'm a Full Stack Web Developer, from Italy🌸</h2>

 ###